vis-kid/previewer/_posts/2016-11-10-SOLID-Ruby-Fundamentals-01.md

 + easily composeable
 + context independent

 chances are good that your responsibilites are well spread and managed.
 This keeps your classes and methods small.
 These factors directly lead to better maintainability.
-Coupling for example just another fancy term for dependencies.
+Coupling for example is just another fancy term for dependencies.
 Managing dependencies is a huge chunk of your actual work as a software writer and this is what SRP and SOLID in general is all about.

 # Extract Class